Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ```

-### Primary/Secondary Action
+### Action Items

-Use the `primary-action` and `secondary-action` slots to add action buttons to the bottom of the dialog.
+Use the `action-items` slot to add action items to the bottom of the dialog.

 ```html preview
 <style>